 “I just finished my first bag and ordered 2 more!
 I Iove this stuff!
 I have IBS and every protein powder hurts my stomach…except drink wholesome!”

 Although scoops are convenient, they are not necessary.
 Moreover, many of our customers are subscribers, meaning that they buy one or more bags a month.
 If we were to include scoops, hundreds of customers would receive 12 + scoops each year, which is a lot of wasted plastic.
-Instead of scoops, we list our serving size in cups.
-One serving of our chocolate protein powder, for instance, is “about ½ cup.”
+Instead of scoops, we list our serving size in tablespoons.
+One serving of our chocolate protein powder, for instance, is “about 6 tbsp.”